Dr Dror Weil

 I welcome inquiries from prospective graduate students interested in the history of the East Asia and the Islamicate World - from the late medieval to the 19th century, and in particular, those who wish to study cross-cultural movements of knowledge, texts, objects and people.
 I also welcome applications from students who wish to research the histories of Islam, Judaism and Christianity in China, the Mongol empire, Ilkhanid and Safavid Iran, and Yuan-Ming-Qing histories.

-For undergraduates, I am one of the conveners of the first-year overview papers 'O5: Europe in the World, 1450-1780' and 'Paper 21: Empires and world history from the 15th century to the First World War', and the first-year Sources option 'Reading Early Modern Asian Empires'.
-I also lecture in Part II papers 'Early Science and Medicine' and 'Paper 14: Material culture in the early modern world'.
+For undergraduates, I am one of the conveners of the first-year Outline paper 'O5: Europe in the World, 1450-1780' and the first-year Sources option 'Reading Early Modern Asian Empires'.
+For Part II, I offer the Special Subject paper 'Beyond the Silk Road - Culture, Thought and Society in early modern Asia, 1000-1900', and I contribute relevant lectures to the papers 'Early Science and Medicine' (with HPS) and 'Paper 14: Material culture in the early modern world'.

-At the postgraduate level, I serve as the Director of the MPhil in World History, and the convenor of the core paper 'Debates in World History' and the optional paper 'The Global Early Modern Period'.
-I also lecture in the Early Modern History MPhil core paper 'Sources and Methods'.
+At the postgraduate level, I serve as the Director of the MPhil in World History, and the convenor of the Core paper 'Debates in World History'.
+I will offer the optional paper 'The Global Early Modern Period' in LT.

-I am also one of the convenors of the World History research seminar series.
+I serve as one of the convenors of the World History research seminar series, Trans-regional East Asian History and Material Histories research groups.

 Contact